Rizal Memorial Library and Museum: In the 2000s

 The city government unveiled a plan to renovate the building in 2008, but it was met with controversy as it was also announced that the library would be dissolved and its collection donated to satellite libraries.
 The ensuing public outcry stopped the plans of abolishing the public library.The building underwent renovation funded by the Cultural and Historical Affairs Foundation, Inc. which donated ₱2.75 million, and the city government which gave financial assistance of P11 million, for a total project cost of P13.75 million.
-Repairs and renovation works commenced on August 2010.
+Repairs and renovation works commenced in August 2010.
 The building was reopened on May 8, 2011, the 150th birth anniversary of Rizal.

 The Rizal Memorial Library and Museum houses the Sinulog Hall on the third floor, the Cebu City Museum of Visual Arts on the second floor, and the Cebu City Public Library on the ground floor.
 It is also the location for the offices of Cebu City Tourism Commission and the city's Cultural and Historical Affairs Commission.